blbadger/blbadger.github.io/language-representations-inputs.md

 These observations suggest that if one were to train a language model of sufficiently large capacity on a sufficiently large dataset, repetition would cease to be found as this model would more effectively minimize negative log-likelihood.
 From the performance of more recent and larger models than GPT-2 we can see that this may indeed be correct.
 Does this mean that the representation in larger models trained on more data will also be less prone to repetition?

 The first part of this question answered by performing the same input representation procedure on larger versions of GPT-2, where the models have been trained on the same dataset (40 GB of text from Reddit links mostly).
 On this page we have thus far considered the base GPT-2 model with 117M parameters, and now we can observe the input representation repetition for the `gpt2-xl` with 1.6B parameters.
-To get an idea if larger models trained on more data yield less repetitive representations, we will examine `gpt-j` which is a 6B parameter model trained on an 825 GB dataset, and the `BLOOM-7b1` model with 7.1B parameters trained on a 1.4 TB dataset.

 Once we have downloaded the appropriate trained models from the HuggingFace transformers store, which for `gpt2-xl` may be done as follows:

 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM